mindee/mindee-api-nodejs/docs/getting_started.md

 > 📘 **Info**
 >
-> The library is written in TypeScript for your coding pleasure and is officially supported on all current LTS versions of node.js.
+> The library is written in TypeScript for your coding pleasure and is officially supported on all current LTS versions of Node.js.
-> All examples shown in this guide should work in both TypeScript and Javascript.
+> All examples shown in this guide should work in both TypeScript and JavaScript.

 ## Installation